canonical/vanilla-framework/templates/docs/upgrade-guide-v3.md

 Vanilla 3.0 requires use of latest `sass` library and drops support for `node-sass`.
 If you are still using `node-sass` to build your styles you need to switch to `sass` instead.

 Additionally with introduction of `sass` we improved the way Vanilla can be imported to your project.
 Instead of importing source files directly by their path (`@import "vanilla-framework/build/vanilla"`), you can now simply import Vanilla package `@import "vanilla-framework";`.
+Make sure to `@include vanilla` after the import.
 This is now a recommended way of importing Vanilla, please update any imports you have.

-Check our [building documentation](/docs/building-vanilla) for more information on how to use `sass` to import and build Vanilla.
+You'll need to make sure you're on the latest version of sass, check our [building documentation](/docs/building-vanilla) for more information on how to use `sass` to import and build Vanilla.

 ## Base checkbox and radio styles